Frosted Flakes: Popularity

 Frosted Flakes was the second-best-selling cereal in the first half of 2017 within the US in gross sales, after Honey Nut Cheerios.

 Marketing

 Mascots

 Tony the Tiger has been the mascot of Frosted Flakes since its introduction.
 Tony is known for saying the cereal's slogan: "They're Gr-r-reat!" (the "r"s in "Great" being drawn-out).
-Tony the Tiger was originally voiced by Dallas McKennon, but Thurl Ravenscroft voiced him for more than 50 years, until his death in 2005.
-Tony was later voiced (in Canada and the US) by former professional wrestling play-by-play announcer Lee Marshall until his death on April 27, 2014.
+Tony the Tiger was originally voiced by Dallas McKennon, but Thurl Ravenscroft voiced him for more than 50 years until his death in 2005.
+Tony was later voiced (in Canada and the United States) by former professional wrestling play-by-play announcer Lee Marshall until his death on April 27, 2014.
 After Marshall's death, he was replaced with Tex Brashear.
 In the UK, Tom Hill voiced Tony after Ravenscroft's death.
 Tony is drawn wearing a red bandana on all Frosted Flakes cereal boxes.